hcbryant9/friendsofthepumphouseVR/README.md

 <<<<<<< HEAD
-Pumphouse URP

 ==============

-This repo contains a working version of a URP pipeline pumphouse AR project.
+This repo contains a version of the URP AR project created by capstone 2022-2023 as well as a VR implementation by 2023-2024 capstone

 ## Files in folder